ESPmiibo/ESPmiibo/README.txt

   Moved Webpage Backend related code to its own file Moved Webpage Frontend related code to its own file

+1.3-1.8
+  milestones.
+Reverted separate filing.

+1.9
+  Complete overhaul of a lot of systems added commands, help system, bulk processing wiped menuing system since command system is better KNOWN ISSUES: Wifi is painfully slow for a few things. (notably the webpage flash button, will be fixed in a later version using javascript so the pacge doesn't have to reload)

 Future Plan List:
 Add Serial console outout to a webpage (thinking @ /console) Add batch production (folder/single bulk)